alexandrastoica/ionic2-assessment-app/README.md

-# ionic2-dementia-test-app
+# ionic2-assessment-app
-An ionic 2 application with tests for dementia people.
+An ionic 2 application for assessments using PouchDB and SQLite.